NANOBYTECOMPUTERS/DonsBot/README.md

 - Use the F3 key to pause the aimbot and F2 to wuit.
 - export to `.engine`.
 - Turn off the debug window.
+- Do not use the `--half` option, it will not improve performance.
 - Do not increase the object search window resolution, this may affect your search speed.
-- If you have started the application and nothing happens, it may be working, close it with the F2 key and change the `show_window` option to `True` in the file [config.ini]
+- If you have started the application and nothing happens, it may be working, close it with the F2 key and change the `show_window` option to `True` in the file [config.ini](https://github.com/SunOner/sunone_aimbot/blob/main/config.ini) to make sure that the application is working.

 ## Support the project
 [cashapp] $DonArrington

-# For Sunones Models see his project page or visit his boosty page
+# For Sunones Models
 [Boosty](https://boosty.to/sunone)

 ## License